Max Horkheimer and The Sociology of Class Relations

 So true.

 Work is the greatest affront and the greatest humiliation that humanity has committed against itself.
 This social system, capitalism is based on work; it has created a class of men who must work – and a class of men who do not work.
 Workers are compelled to work, otherwise they will die of hunger.
-‘Whoever does not work shan’t eat’ profess the owners, who pretend furthermore that calculating and protecting
+‘Whoever does not work shan’t eat’ profess the owners, who pretend furthermore that calculating and protecting their profits, is also to work.

 Wendy Brown — Resisting Left Melancholia